IBT-FMI/NeuroGentooProject/BLAS_Lapack/glep-%4d.rst

 C Headers
 ---------

-Ebuilds can request that the C headers of the re be installed
+Ebuilds can request that the C headers of the implementation to be installed via the variables ``BLAS_USE_CBLAS=1`` or ``LAPACK_USE_LAPACKE=1``

 Provider Ebuilds
 ----------------

 The providers of BLAS or Lapack implementations must install a package-config file in

 - `/usr/lib/pkgconfig/<unique implementation name>.pc`

 Backwards Compatibility
 =======================

-All ebuilds depending on BLAS or Lapack have to be adapted manually, and implementation providers have to be rebuilt.
+All ebuilds depending on BLAS or Lapack have to be adapted manually, and implementation providers have to be rebuilt such that the proper package-config files are installed

 Copyright
 =========